Hidden convexity, optimization, and algorithms on rotation matrices: Introduction

 If the image of $\SO(n)$ under $\cL$ is convex, then we would have that $\cL(\SO(n)) = \conv(\cL(\SO(n))) = \cL(\conv(\SO(n)))$.
 Here, $\conv(\cdot)$ represents the convex hull of the argument.
 In this case, it would then follow that

 In other words, convexity of the image $\cL(\SO(n))$ implies that the convex relaxation of \eqref{eq:general_problem_format} that simply replaces $\SO(n)$ with $\conv(\SO(n))$ is exact.
 This exactness is in terms of objective value, however we will also see how to numerically recover an actual optimizer in $\SO(n)$ or $\O(n)$ in the settings we consider.
-Note that it does not suffice simply for $\cB(\SO(n))$ to be convex (see for example \cref{fig:b_convex_not_sufficient}).
+Note that the convexity of $\cB(\SO(n))$ alone does not imply exactness (see for example \cref{fig:b_convex_not_sufficient}).
 Similar results can be derived for $\O(n)$ and/or feasibility variants of \eqref{eq:general_problem_format} under corresponding convexity results.

 The convex hulls of both $\O(n)$ and $\SO(n)$ can be described via linear matrix inequalities (LMIs).
 The first fact is well-known while the latter fact is due to \citet{saunderson2015semidefinite}.
 For ease of reference, we collect both facts in the following proposition. \begin{proposition}[Classical/\cite{saunderson2015semidefinite}] The convex hull of $\O(n)$ is equal to the operator norm ball and can be written as